Migelitz/Migelitz/README.md

 <h2>🎮 <b>Fun Facts</b></h2>

-I’m a huge fan of video games, webtoons, manga, and anime (especially...
+I’m a huge fan of <b>VIDEO GAMES🎮, WEBTOONS, MANGA, and ANIME</b> (especially...
 Ehem).
 While Python is my main squeeze, I dabble in other programming languages too.
-Additionally, I hate arts!💢 I'm not creative nor passionate about it😤.
+Additionally, I <b>HATE</b> arts!💢 I'm not creative nor passionate about it😤.
 Like damn...
 I suck at it.
 Lastly, I often find myself spiraling down internet rabbit holes, gaining random bits of knowledge along the way!
+And of course!...
+Some weird...
+Knowledge too🤷‍♂️ (I need to cleanse my eyes👀 and brain🧠 often)